Leandra English: CFPB leadership controversy

 On November 24, 2017, English was appointed Deputy Director of the CFPB by outgoing Director Richard Cordray.
-Cordray resigned his position as Director effective midnight November 25, 2017, and sent a letter to CFPB staff announcing that English would serve as Acting Director.
+Cordray resigned his position as Director effective at the stroke of midnight (12:00 A.M.)
+Eastern Standard Time (EST) on November 25, 2017, and sent a letter to CFPB staff announcing that English would serve as Acting Director.
 That same evening, President Donald Trump appointed the Director of the Office of Management and Budget, Mick Mulvaney, as the Acting Director of the CFPB.
 On November 26, 2017, English filed a lawsuit in the United States District Court for the District of Columbia to block Mulvaney from taking leadership of the CFPB.
 English was represented in the lawsuit by appellate lawyer and former CFPB official Deepak Gupta.
-Two days later, 28 November 2017, a federal judge rejected English's emergency request to block President Trump's appointment of Mulvaney.
-A few weeks later, 10 January, a court ruled against English.
+Two days later, November 28, 2017, a federal judge rejected English's emergency request to block President Trump's appointment of Mulvaney.
+A few weeks later, on January 10, 2018, a court ruled against English.

-English has received backing from a number of current and former Democrat legislators calling her the rightful Acting Director, including Senator Elizabeth Warren, Senator Sherrod Brown, Senator Richard Durbin, Representative Nancy Pelosi, and former Representative Barney Frank, co-author of the Dodd-Frank Act.
+English has received backing from a number of current and former Democratic legislators calling her the rightful Acting Director, including Senator Elizabeth Warren, Senator Sherrod Brown, Senator Richard Durbin, Representative Nancy Pelosi, and former Representative Barney Frank, co-author of the Dodd-Frank Act.
 A number of law professors also support her position, including Laurence Tribe, Martin Lederman, and Nina Mendelson.

 The Federal Vacancies Reform Act (FVRA) allows the president to appoint an interim replacement for an appointed officer of an executive agency without Senate confirmation, but the FVRA does not provide the "exclusive means" for filling a vacancy when "a statutory provision...designates an officer or employee to perform the functions and duties of a specified office temporarily in an acting capacity."
 The law establishing the CFPB (the Dodd–Frank Act) is arguably unclear about whether the director's resignation qualifies as "unavailability" under FVRA, leading to confusion as to who would lead the agency and setting up a legal battle.